MicrosoftDocs/microsoft-salescopilot-docs/articles/data-handling.md

 ---
-title: Data handling in Microsoft 365 Copilot for Sales
+title: Data handling in Sales solution in Microsoft 365 Copilot
 description: Know how data is handled in Copilot for Sales ms.date: 09/24/2025 ms.topic: concept-article